55 Things to Toss When You’re Moving (or Just Because You Want to Declutter)

 How do you decide what to keep, and what to say goodbye to?
 I’m no Marie Kondo, but I did my best to divide up the stuff you should get rid of into four categories: “old and used,” “it’s multiplying,” “what is that?” and “this doesn’t go there.”
 You will have to think about the things you use regularly and the logistics of your move — but I promise I won’t force you to have strong feelings about your toaster.

 Be honest with yourself: You have stuff that stopped being useful when the Rachel haircut was still in style.
 Now that you’re moving, it’s time to reassess.
 Nix the things that are actually trash.
 Recycle or re-home other stuff when you can.
-Some examples in this category are:
+Some examples in this category are as follows:

 1. Clothes that don’t fit